 The Investment Advisory is a relatively conservative stock recommendation platform that focuses on deep dives into a single stock each month.
 That means that only one new position is opened per month.
 Most stock purchases that the Stansberry’s Investment Advisory recommends are intended to be multi-year positions.
 As of 2019, 5 out of 24 open positions date to 2012, and one dates to 2007.

 The portfolio that the Investment Advisory develops over time aims to contain around 20 positions.
-Most of these are long and focus on brand name, Fortune 500 stocks, although the Investment Advisory will occasionally recommend short positions or highlight lesser known companies.
-The stock pick recommendations span a range of sectors and the picks are separated by themes, such as:
+Most of these are long and focus on a brand name, Fortune 500 stocks, although the Investment Advisory will occasionally recommend short positions or highlight lesser-known companies.
+The stock pick recommendations span a range of sectors, and the picks are separated by themes, such as:

 - Future of Medicine